DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 *   ``--single-sa SAIDX``: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
 This option is meant for debugging/performance purposes.

+*   ``--rxoffload MASK``: RX HW offload capabilities to enable/use on this port (bitmask of DEV_RX_OFFLOAD_* values).
+It is an optional parameter and allows user to disable some of the RX HW offload capabilities.
+    By default all HW RX offloads are enabled.

+*   ``--txoffload MASK``: TX HW offload capabilities to enable/use on this port (bitmask of DEV_TX_OFFLOAD_* values).
+It is an optional parameter and allows user to disable some of the TX HW offload capabilities.
+    By default all HW TX offloads are enabled.

 *   ``-f CONFIG_FILE_PATH``: the full path of text-based file containing all configuration items for running the application (See Configuration file